SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 Another method involves normalizing the slope by applying the **mean** and **z-score** to the token probabilities.
 After calculating the slope using either raw probabilities or N-gram adjusted probabilities, we compute the mean and standard deviation of the same probabilities.
 These statistics are then used to normalize the slope, accounting for outliers or irregularities in the data.

-### 3. Measuring and Analyzing the Slope
+### 3. Analyzing the Slope

-Once the normalization is applied, the slope of the line fitted to the sequence's probabilities provides a measure of increasing confidence.
-If the slope more positive and steeper than for unknown sequences, it can be an indicator that the model has seen the text before.
+After normilization we use the calculated slopes to attempt to seperate the in dataset samples from the out of dataset samples.
+The standerd way to do this is by assuming that a subset of data before the model was released was in the dataset, while assuming anything published after the models training date is out of dataset.

 ## Datasets